 The main challenge, however, of tech companies is being able to deliver content that can be easily understood by their audience.
 In other words, they have to get past the tech jargons and high-sounding words.
 Otherwise, your message will get lost in translation.

 Creating user-friendly content isn’t difficult.
-Here are some examples you can emulate from three big tech companies that have nailed their content marketing strategies.
+You can emulate these examples and tips below from three big tech companies that have nailed their content marketing strategies.
+Or you may entrust your content marketing strategy to lead generation services experts.

 Compelling Content Increases Conversion

 American professor and researcher, Brené Brown said that we, as human beings, are “wired for story, that it’s in our biology.”
 She also quoted that “stories are data with a soul.”

 German software company, SAP, realized this many years ago.
 Despite having a big budget and a dedicated team for marketing, they still fail to get the conversions they want.
 They have an awesome website filled with a lot of information about each product they have.
 Yet, it was still not enough.

 What’s missing, then?